vlad-munteanu/2-Weeks-of-Code/README.md

 3. Commit MVP of each app to GitHub by 11:59PM each day\
 4. Rinse & Repeat

+## Day 1: Random Color Generator
+An app that gives users random colors when they shake their device; displays the color, hex value, and RGB value.
+Also allows users to store their favorite colors for later use.

 ## App Ideas TO_DO
 - [ ] App that allows users to send SSH command with the press of a button
 - [ ] Text to speech app